tryton/trytond/doc/ref/models/models.rst

             [ ('field name', 'ASC'), ('other field name', 'DESC'), ... ]

-    The first element of the tuple is a field name of the model and the second is the sort ordering as `ASC` for ascending or `DESC` for descending.
+    The first element of the tuple is a field name of the model and the second is the sort ordering as `ASC` for ascending, `DESC` for descending or empty for a default order.
 This second element may contain 'NULLS FIRST' or 'NULLS LAST' to sort null values before or after non-null values.
 If neither is specified the default behavior of the backend is used.

     In case the field used is a :class:`fields.Many2One`, it is also possible to use the dotted notation to sort on a specific field from the target